imanlab/d-lfd/README.md

 First run the imgdataset.py script in the /preprocessing directory to turn the videos into images with a frequency equal to the logged robot data for each trial.
 For that datasetSize.csv is required which is available in /Data directory.
 This is due to the fact thta since for different trials, the number of saved cells are different (because trials are variable in length 7~10 second).
 After saving the images, different models scripts can be run from /Models directory.
 For these scripts 1- trainImageName.csv and testImageName.csv files (which include the image name of the train and test sets respectively) and 2- Arm2_CS_new.csv and Arm2_NS_new.csv (which include current and next step pose of Arm2) are required which can be found in /Data directory.

+## System Requirements

+The models' scripts can be run both with Trensroflow1 and 2 versions.
+The suggested Open-CV version for running preprocessing scripts is <= 4.1.2.
+We have used Tensorflow-gpu 2.2 with a NVIDIA GeForce RTX 2080 graphic card with 8GB memory with CUDA 11.0 for training and the models took less than an hour to train.
+For the RNN models at least 16GB RAM is required to load the input data for preprocessing.